-Shrimp Import Prohibition Legislation for Marine Turtle Conservation
+Shrimp Import Legislation for Sea Turtle Conservation

 Turtle escaping from net equipped with a Turtle Excluder Device (TED)